CENTRE OF BIOSTATISTICS AND BIOINFORMATICS ANALYSIS – WHO WE ARE

-A new core facility is being established at the Medical University of Gdańsk in the form of the Center of Biostatistics and
+A new core facility is being established at the Medical University of Gdańsk in the form of the Centre of Biostatistics and

 The idea of this Computing Centre is to facilitate the work of research teams by increasing the scientific excellence of the published results.
 The core facility’s key area of operation is to support the process of scientific research and clinical research in the field of biostatistics and bioinformatics, especially in the context of the Priority Research Areas, implemented under the “Excellence Initiative – Research University” program.
 The Centre of Biostatistics and Bioinformatics Analysis employs biostatisticians and bioinformatists whose work is aimed at strengthening interdisciplinarity in research conducted at the MUG.

 The core facility offers a wide range of services related to the broadly understood biostatistical and bioinformatic analysis as well as big data analysis.
 The activity profile includes mainly support for projects based on high-throughput DNA and RNA sequencing (including single cell analysis), as well as other scientific initiatives that require processing of large amounts of data.
 Additionally, the activities of the Centre will include the use of artificial intelligence in the processing of imaging data and the classification of patient samples.

 This is made possible by an advanced computer infrastructure, which creates space for ground-breaking scientific research based on sophisticated calculations.
 On the technical level, high-quality biostatistical analysis allows for the extraction of the maximum amount of objective information, which ultimately translates into high-quality research work.
 In this spirit, the Centre places particular emphasis on the high quality of computational processes, thus increasing the MUG’s project capacity.